tka-andrew/image-based-sudoku-solver/README.md

     2) The font style of the digits are the same
     3) The sudoku is the biggest contour on the image

-Based on the constraints/assumptions above, we can use OpenCV template matching to perform digit recognition.
+Based on the constraints/assumptions above, using OpenCV template matching is enough to perform digit recognition.

 ## Current status : Under development
 1. Able to find ROI (sudoku)